arvinkumarthoom/automation-exercise-1/README.md

 - Code should be in a GitHub repository

 # Important Notes:
+- DO NOT FORK THIS REPOSITORY.
+Create a separate repository
 - Please resolve as much as you can in an efficient way, it is not mandatory to solve all, it only helps us in the technical evaluation as a basis for discussion.
 - Please spend no longer than 2 days working on this task. (we appreciate that this isn’t much time but we’d like to